ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

-# TLSSocket - Design document
+# TLSSocket - design document
-## Overview and Background
+## Overview and background

-This document describes design of TLSSocket class that provides simple interface for Mbed OS user to create TLS connections over TCP socket.
+This document describes the design of the TLSSocket class, which provides an interface for an Mbed OS user to create TLS connections over a TCP socket.

-Mbed OS provides 2 different implementations for TLS socket; Mbed TLS based (default) or offloaded TLS socket when used network stack (e.g. cellular modem target driver) supports it.
+Mbed OS provides two different implementations for TLS sockets; Mbed TLS based (default) or offloaded TLS socket when used network stack (for example, a cellular modem target driver) supports it.

-This class greatly simplifies the usage of TLS but limits itself to only one use case.
+This class greatly simplifies the use of TLS but limits itself to only one use case.
 This design limitation is accepted as other users can continue using Mbed TLS API directly.
 Mbed TLS based TLSSocket also exposes internal Mbed TLS structures allowing use of Mbed TLS API to configure the underlying library.

-High level goal is to demonstrate Mbed OS users that secure connections are not hard to do.
+The high-level goal is to demonstrate that secure connections are not hard to do.

-## Design Limitations
+## Design limitations

-Following design limitations exist in the current design of TLSSocket:
+The following design limitations exist in the current design of TLSSocket:

 Mbed TLS based TLSSocket:

-* `TLSSocket::connect()` is always blocking
+* `TLSSocket::connect()` is always blocking.
 * Can only use server and client certificates through `set_root_ca_cert()` and `set_client_cert_key()` methods.
 For other use cases, internal Mbed TLS structures are exposed.
-* No PSK mode
+* No PSK mode.

 Offloaded vs. Mbed TLS based TLSSocket:

-* For offloaded TLS socket `set_root_ca_cert()` and `set_client_cert_key()` must be called after `TLSSocket::open()` and before `TLSSocket::connect()`.
+* For offloaded TLS socket, `set_root_ca_cert()` and `set_client_cert_key()` must be called after `TLSSocket::open()` and before `TLSSocket::connect()`.
-* Offloaded TLS socket API does not support all Mbed TLS based TLSSocket methods, but common (i.e. `open()`, `connect()`, `close()` and setting certficates) use the same API.
+* Offloaded TLS socket API does not support all Mbed TLS based TLSSocket methods, but common ones (in other words, `open()`, `connect()`, `close()` and setting certficates) use the same API.

-# System Architecture and High-Level Design
+# System architecture and high-level design

-Mbed TLS based secure socket consist of two classes:
+The Mbed TLS based secure socket consists of two classes:

-* `TLSSocketWrapper` <br>
-    Which handles initialization of TLS library and does TLS handsake.
-Takes any Socket as a trasport.
+* `TLSSocketWrapper`, which handles initialization of TLS library, does the TLS handsake and takes any Socket as a transport.
-* `TLSSocket` <br>
-    Which inherits TLSSocketWrapper and has TCP socket as a transport.
-    Adds `connect(char *hostname)`
-    for initiating the TCP and TLS handshakes at one call.
+* `TLSSocket`, which inherits TLSSocketWrapper, has TCP socket as a transport and adds `connect(char *hostname)` for initiating the TCP and TLS handshakes at one call.

 ```
        ,--------------.